-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect's documentation generator can produce Docx and RTF Word Processor files, PDF and HTML reports.
 Benchmarking and Market Analysis diagrams and elements can be included in the documentation, and Relationship Matrices can also be added.
 A sophisticated template facility exists that provides a range of in-built templates and allows the user to create their own templates defining styles, images and a wide range of other formatting options.